ezEngine/docs/docs/gameplay/spawn-component.md

 **MinDelay, DelayRange:** The minimum time that has to pass before the component will spawn another instance, plus some random delay.
 This not only applies to the *SpawnContinuously* case, but also to cases where the spawn may be triggered from code.
 Meaning, this can be used to limit how often an action is allowed.
 For example, a gun can use a SpawnComponent to launch projectiles, and the gun code can simply trigger the SpawnComponent every time the user clicks.
 However, due to the *MinDelay*, the gun will only fire every once in a while, without having to write that logic in the gun code.

 **Deviation:** When a new prefab instance is created, it will be positioned at the location of the SpawnComponent.
-The *Deviation* allows you to add a random rotation away from X axis.
+The *Deviation* allows you to add a random rotation away from the X axis.
 In ez most components use the +X axis as their main axis of operation.
 For instance, projectiles fly along +X, spot lights point into +X direction, etc. Therefore the SpawnComponent tilts the new instances away from the +X axis and all prefabs should be authored to work with this accordingly.

 ## Details